-Susan B. Anthony's Long-Lost Letters About Women's Suffrage Have Finally Resurfaced
+Susan B. Anthony's Long-Lost Letters Have Resurfaced

 If the political climate seems hopeless now, think about what it must have been like for Susan B. Anthony in 1874.
 Now, thanks to a recently rediscovered treasure trove of material, you can get a little closer to understanding that precarious position.
 Anthony's long-lost letters about women's suffrage are even more inspiring now, almost 150 years after she wrote them — and they're coming at the perfect time.